onurkose/vuex-passport/README.md

 For simple use import this module and use in store/index.js

-Enhancements with vuex-persistedstate and so on.
+Enhancements with vuex-persistedstate, vue-router and so on.

 ```
   import Vue from 'vue'